 HILLHOUSE, JOANNE C. – Differences – published in Theorizing Homophobias in the Caribbean – Complexities of Place, Desire and Belonging - 2012

-HILLHOUSE, JOANNE C. - Ghosts Lament – published in Small Axe – 2011.
+HILLHOUSE, JOANNE C. - Ghosts Lament – published at the SX Literary Salon – 2011.

 Excerpt: “…as someone beats a pan; a skanking Marley jam…”